it21846/Grace_programming_lang/README.md

     flex,
     bison

-To run a program for testing you have to type ./grace < "one of the three .grace files given in this repository".
+To run a program for testing you have to type ./grace < "one of the four .grace files given in this repository".

 This Part-1 of the assignment is still under development...